Use & Submission of Common Names

 In 1903, the American Association of Economic Entomologists (AAEE) formed a Committee on Nomenclature to assure the uniformity of names of common insects; and in 1908, the AAEE published its first list, Common Names of Insects Approved for General Use by American Association of Economic Entomologists.
 It contained 142 common names.
 The current revised list of common names of insects and related organisms supersedes all earlier lists published since 1908.
 The list has grown exponentially throughout its existence.
 In 1925, 541 names appeared on the list; in 1927, another 42 names were added as a supplement.
 In 1931, the list had grown to 874 common names, with the addition of another 22 supplemental names.
 Concomitantly, the Entomological Society of America (ESA) established a Standing Committee on Nomenclature in 1907.
 At its annual meeting in 1935, the AAEE changed the name of the Committee on Nomenclature to the Committee on Common Names of Insects.
 In 1940, a list of 1108 common names approved by the joint committees of the AAEE and ESA was published.
 In 1950, 1294 names appeared on the list.
 In 1953, the AAEE merged with the ESA, and the increase in the size of the common names list continued.
 In 1970, another 299 names were added; and in 1978 the list was computerized by ESA Headquarters.
 At the same time, the name of the list was changed to Common Names of Insects and Related Organisms to reflect the other arthropods and invertebrates included in the list.
 The edition published in 1989 contained 2,018 names.
 The final printed edition, published in 1997, added another 28 names to the list.
 Since 1997, new names have been added to the online database as they are recommended by the committee and approved by the Governing Board.
 For a comprehensive history of the common names of insects, see Chapin, 1989 (Bull.
 Entomol.
 Soc.
 Am., 35(3):177-180).

-The authority of the Standing Committee on Common Names of Insects, including its duties, methods of election to this committee, composition of this committee, term of office of its committee members and its operation is derived from the ESA Bylaws, Article XI, Section 11.
+The authority of the Standing Committee on Common Names of Insects, including its duties, methods of election to this committee, composition of this committee, term of office of its committee members and its operation is derived from the ESA Bylaws, Article X, and the Society Policy Manual.
 The Committee on Common Names of Insects consists of nine At-Large members who serve three-year terms of office.
 The purpose of the Committee shall be to review proposals for common names and recommend names to be used in publications of The Society for approval by the Governing Board.

 Authors of manuscripts submitted for publication in ESA publications may use only ESA-approved common names.
-These publications are the Annals of the Entomological Society of America, Environmental Entomology, Journal of Economic Entomology, Journal of Medical Entomology, Journal of Insect Science, Journal of Integrated Pest Management, Arthropod Management Tests, American Entomologist, and the various Thomas Say publications.
+These publications are the Annals of the Entomological Society of America, Environmental Entomology, Journal of Economic Entomology, Journal of Medical Entomology, Journal of Insect Science, Journal of Integrated Pest Management, Arthropod Management Tests, American Entomologist, Insect Systematics and Diversity, and the various Thomas Say publications.

 Rules and Guidelines for Proposing a Common Name